What is Sexual Assault and Sexual Abuse

 2. Complainant vs. Victim

 Police and Crown Attorney’s often call people that claim they were sexually assaulted “victims.”
 The term victim presumes the accused did something to make the person a victim – in short, it presumes guilt.
-Toronto criminal lawyers and Toronto sexual assault lawyers will often term accusers “complainants” because the term preserves the presumption of innocence on behalf of the accused.
+Lawyers will often term accusers “complainants” because the term preserves the presumption of innocence on behalf of the accused.